Kruithne/spooder/README.md

 Instances will be managed individually in the same manner that a single process would be, including auto-restarting and other functionality.

+### Instance Stagger

+By default, instances are all launched instantly.
+This behavior can be configured with the `instance_stagger_interval` configuration property, which defines an interval between instance launches in milliseconds.

+This interval effects both server start-up, auto-restarting and crash recovery.
+No two instances will be launched within that interval regardless of the reason.

 ### Canary

 The [canary](#cli-canary) feature functions the same for multiple instances as it would for a single instance with the caveat that the `instance` object as defined in the configuration is included in the crash report for diagnostics.